Skiing vs Snowboarding: What's Easier?

 As for snowboarding, you first need to learn how to jump before proceeding to slightly difficult tricks, including wheelies, and Air to Fakie.

 Although having your feet apart and independent gives you balance, it also makes it easier to fall when trying to do some tricks.
 It also increases the risk of injury sustained during twisting motions.
-Moreover, skiing is hard on the knees.
+Moreover, it is hard on the knees.

 With both feet attached to a board, you’ll experience more injuries when starting out (we’ve pointed this out at the start).
 Some of the common injuries include shoulder, ankle and wrist injuries.